 "Older audiences don't go out on opening weekend necessarily," Sadleir told MainStreet.
 "They wait for word of mouth and are careful with their expenditures."

-Some 11% of the U.S. population goes to the cinema once a month, and movie-goers over 40 years old represent 3.3% of that share, according to Clarius Entertainment data.
+Some 11% of the U.S. population goes to the cinema once a month, and movie-goers over 40 years old represent 3.3% of that share, according to Clarius Entertainment data."It's a small but big enough market to pursue," said Sadleir, who is releasing a film called "And So It Goes" in theaters nationwide on July 25.
+"We put our own capital together and are focused primarily on marketing and distribution in North America."

 In the Rob Reiner-directed film, an aging real estate agent played by Michael Douglas struggles to sell one last home before retiring from the rat race until his troubled adult son drops off a surprise in the form of a 9-year-old grand daughter.
 His neighbor, played by Diane Keaton, helps the crotchety old man adjust to the little girl's presence.